Portfolio

 Registration defined three distinct user types:

-• Casual visitors (browse-only access)
+- Casual visitors

 Taxonomy Before Interface